marklchaves/caughtmyeye/_posts/2020-03-22-hugo-pagespeed.md

 OK.
 It might be the fastest framework for building sites.
 Let's check what Google PageSpeed thinks about Hugo's site speed.

+Swipe the sliders below to the left or right to see the mobile and desktop reports.

 ---

 ### Hugo Demo Test